 - I was DENIED A PISTOL PERMIT by a single Judge.
 No review options other than to challenge it in court (how may people can afford that?).
 I spent a little money with a great lawyer and my name is in the Appeal to the United State Supreme Court.

 - How do we fix the ’cause’ …. why do we want to hurt each other?
 Metal detectors at the school?
 Back in the 60s, 70s, many of us carried pen knives in our pockets – but we weren’t going to stab anyone.
+Many people don’t want to ask if government policies diminishing the role of family have introduced serious problems in our society.

 - Migration – We must control the mess at our Southern Border.
 How does it ever make sense to have elementary school aged children dropped across our border?